Bio

 Bio PhotoRobert Lee Murphy writes historical fiction and historical magazine articles about the American western frontier.
 He grew up in Hobbs, New Mexico, before graduating from the University of Oklahoma in 1960.
 Following college, he served in the U. S. Army for seven years, departing active duty with the rank of captain.
 For the next thirty-six years he pursued a business career that involved working with national and international institutions on all seven continents, including Antarctica, where Murphy Peak bears his name in recognition of his contributions in supporting polar science.

-He is a member of Western Writers of America, the Society of Children’s Book Writers & Illustrators, Wyoming State Historical Society, Fort Phil Kearny/Bozeman Trail Association, Historical Novel Society, and Sun City Anthem Authors.
-Robert writes from Henderson, Nevada, where he resides with his wife, Barbara.
+He is a member of Western Writers of America, the Society of Children’s Book Writers & Illustrators, and the Historical Novel Society.
+Robert currently writes from Louisville, Kentucky, where he resides with his wife, Barbara.